User Activation Email Sending Script in PHP

 User Activation Email Sending Script

-In this section, we will see how to insert user data into the database once the validation is cleared.
-Before sending an email, the user activation link is formed by using the $_SERVER global array indexes.
+This section will show how to insert user data into the database once the validation is cleared.
+Before sending an email, the user activation link is formed using the $_SERVER global array indexes.

 In this code, I have used the PHP mail function to send the user activation email.
-If you want to send an email with PHPMailer then refer to the linked article.
+If you want to send an email to PHPMailer, then refer to the linked article.

-On successful user registration, we are sending an email to the registered user with an account activation link.
+We email the registered user with an account activation link on successful user registration.

 <?php